The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

-- Learning – its difficult to learn too many conceptual levels simultaneously (It is difficult to train multiple layers simultaneously), we learn a level and as it stabilizes, we move to the next one.
+- Learning – it’s difficult to learn too many conceptual levels simultaneously.
+It is difficult to train multiple layers simultaneously.
+We learn a level and as it stabilizes, we move to the next one.

-- Misunderstanding – A person tries to convey patterns in his neocortex to another person’s neocortex using “language” which itself is a set of patterns in neocortex, these differences in patterns cause misunderstanding.
+- Misunderstanding – A person tries to convey patterns in his neocortex to another person’s neocortex using “language” which itself is a set of patterns in the neocortex, these differences in patterns cause misunderstanding.

 The biological neocortex

-- A genome has about 25 million bytes (after lossless compression) while total connections in neocortex are ~ 10^15 => most connections are not determined genetically but built over time.
+- A genome has about 25 million bytes after lossless compression while total connections in the neocortex are ~ 10^15 => most connections are not determined genetically but built over time.

 The old brain

-- Optic nerves have 12 output channels – one recognizes edges, another recognize large areas of uniform color, another focuses on background => effectively we only see patterns rather than exact details.
+- Optic nerves have 12 output channels – one recognizes edges, another recognizes large areas of uniform color, and another focuses on background => effectively we only see patterns rather than exact details.

 - Neocortex on its own cannot do directed thinking, it requires inputs coming from Thalamus.